-Catalog Revised 6/30/25
+Catalog Revised 5/9/25

-Chief Executive Officer: Brian Huff

-Vice President/Executive Director of Welding: Mike Casper

-Chief Operating Officer: Beth Anderson

-Chief Financial Officer: Terry Reutell

-Chief Experience Officer: Diana Hutchinson

-Vice President of Education: Mary Link

-Director of Online Education: James Thompson

-LMS Administrator: Emma Aper

-Senior Director of Enrollment Operations: Kate Ammann

-Senior Director of Enrollment Operations.
-Rate Annualli Senior Director of Marketing: Stacey Wierman Director of Faculty Development: Paul Schaefer Assistant Director of Enrollment Operations: Jessica Abbott

-Director of Admissions: Eric Johnson

-Director of Admissions: Lyndsie Hill

-Director of Financial Aid: Katie Barksdale

-Director of High School Recruiters: Louie Schonauer

-Director of Training and Operations for CDL: Bobby Merckling

-Career Services Director: Josh Gilliam
+Chief Executive Officer: Brian Huff Vice President/Executive Director of Welding: Mike Casper Chief Operating Officer: Beth Anderson Chief Financial Officer: Terry Reutell Chief Experience Officer: Diana Hutchinson Vice President of Education: Mary Link Director of Online Education: James Thompson LMS Administrator: Emma Aper Senior Director of Enrollment Operations: Kate Ammann Senior Director of Marketing: Stacey Wierman Director of Faculty Development: Paul Schaefer Assistant Director of Enrollment Operations: Jessica Abbott Director of Admissions: Eric Johnson Director of Admissions: Lyndsie Hill Director of Financial Aid: Katie Barksdale Director of High School Recruiters: Louie Schonauer Director of Training and Operations for CDL: Bobby Merckling Career Services Director: Josh Gilliam

 The institution reserves the right to: 1) Reschedule a start date and/or combine classes for any term by reason of institutional needs.
 Rescheduled classes will convene within a six-month period.
 2) Reschedule class breaks, classrooms or instructors.
 3) Change dates and/or hours of attendance.
 4) Change contents, programs, procedures, or fees which may be contained in the school catalog or enrollment agreement.
 All terms and conditions of the catalog and enrollment agreement are not subject to amendment or modification by oral agreement.
 For program changes and/or procedure changes, accommodations may be made for currently enrolled students.
-5) The most updated version of the MTI/DTC Catalog can be found at catalog-il-mti.pdf (midwesttech.edu) 6) Increase Tuition
+5) The most updated version of the DTC Catalog can be found at https://MidwestTech.edu/student-services/course-catalog/6) Increase Tuition.

-"Equal Opportunity Employer/Program"

-© 2019 MIDWEST TECHNICAL INSTITUTE, INC.

-All rights reserved.
+"Equal Opportunity Employer/Program" ©2019 MIDWEST TECHNICAL INSTITUTE, INC. All rights reserved.